Full list of hospital trusts that will be hit by nurses’ strikes – see your area

 Staff at many of the biggest hospitals in England will go on strike, although some trusts “narrowly missed” the turnout threshold for a legal ballot.

 NHS hospitals around the country are now making plans.
-On Thursday, the RCN called for "detailed negotiations" within five days or it will announce the strike dates.
+The RCN called for "detailed negotiations" within five days or it will announce the strike dates.

 RCN general secretary Pat Cullen said in a letter to health secretary Steve Barclay that recent meetings had been “cordial in tone”, but had not resolved the issues at the heart of proposed strike action.